Bridging the Gap: Providing Post-Hoc Symbolic Explanations for Sequential Decision-Making Problems with Inscrutable Representations: Appendix

 For each Sokoban variant, we ran another 1000 episode sampler, which used random restarts from the foil states to collect samples that we used for the explanation generation.
 During the generation of the samples, we used the previously learned classifiers to precompute the mapping from concepts to states.

 We used a variant of Figure \ref{algo_fig_append}(b), where we sped up the search by allowing for memoization.
 Specifically, when sampling is done for an action and a specific conc\_limit for the first time, then we precompute the min-cost for all possible concept subset of that size.
 Then for every step that uses that action, we look up the min value for the subset that appears in the state.
 The search was run with a sampling budget of 750.
 For calculating the confidence, all required distributions were calculated only on the states where the action was executable.
 Again the search was able to find the expected explanation.
 We had average confidence of 0.9996 for the Sokoban-switch and 0.998 for the Sokoban-cell.
+The exact observation models values used can be found in constant.py under the directory COST\_BLACKBOX/src, and the file cost\_explainer.py in the same directory contains the code for the exact search we used.

+In terms of time taken to generate the sample, creating 100 samples from montezuma for the first screen (averaged across the foils) took 59.754 seconds, montezuma second screen it took 97.673 seconds (the additional time is due to the overhead of the agent being moved to the new level before the start of the episode) and the Sokoban variants took 40.660 secs.